xijo/restrict/README.md

 You may set the method that is used to figure out whether a user is signed in or not to whatever you like, however it's default is `:user_signed_in?` which is the most common (devise) method in use.

+### Inheritance

+A controller will respect all restrictions that are applied to its ancestors.

+You may implement a set of rules in a `BaseController` and refine them in subclasses later on.

+Please note: it is not possible yet to revert previously added restrictions, that means if a restriction on `show` is added in a class and another one in the subclass **BOTH** apply.

 ## Contributing

 You know how this works and bonus points for feature branches!